manutter51/haunted-hideout/README.md

 # haunted

-A Clojure library designed to ... well, that part is up to you.
+An old-school text adventure game designed to be run from the command line.
+No, really, the command line.

 ## Usage

-FIXME
+    lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Mark Nutter

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.